Category Archives: Employment & Productivity

 In their words, a “proper” Beveridge Curve should only include ads aimed at the unemployed.
 To do this, they break the Beveridge Curve out by sector, creating adjusted curves, which take the mystery out of the curve’s behavior.
 If you exclude the poaching ads, you end up with a very ordinary curve.
 (Please note they used the Household Survey adjusted to be like the Payroll Survey for this, not that other noisy thing.)

-Although the two had travelled together up until, there was also drama in the most recent recession.
+There was some drama in the most recent recession.
 Poaching vacancies dropped in 2020 and quickly recovered, but vacancies fishing for the unemployed rose in the recession, a time of social distancing, high unemployment, and decreased poaching.
 Spurred by measures to control the pandemic, more workers were laid off than could be explained by the fall in demand, and many were hired back quickly.

 At this point, fiscal and monetary policy drove up demand, firms needed to expand, and that poaching reaccelerated.
 Supply bottlenecks and demand led to a surge in goods inflation, and poaching drove up wages.
 That’s what happened recently, and Cheremukhin and Restrepo-Echavarría are searching micro data to understand what drove the poaching surge in 2015.

-Considering what will happen to unemployment, they note that in the 2000s ads designed to poach and those designed to draw were about the same, but now the majority of job openings are would-be poachers.
+Considering what will happen to unemployment, they note that in the 2000s ads designed to poach and those designed to draw were about the same, but now the majority of job openings target the employed.
 That would suggest the decline in openings might have an historically small effect on unemployment, and here they mention a soft landing.

 But they add a caution.
-HIghlighting work done in 2013 showing that as of 2011, 42% of hires came from firms that did not report any openings—what would wider knowledge of that study have done to the squabbling over the openings rate?
-If this mismeasurement is improving, then the Beveridge curve has shifted outwards, but the slope has not changed, and we don’t have the steepened curve required for the soft landing.
+If mismeasurement is improving, then the Beveridge curve has shifted outwards, but the slope has not changed, and we don’t have the steepened curve required for the soft landing.
 Then a decrease in vacancies could drive an increase in the unemployment rate.

 Coda: Back in 2015, just as the yet-to-be-explained surge in poaching got underway we renamed, and in print, the openings rate the “Tire Kicker Rate,” on the belief that employers were just fishing, and raised many red flags that the openings rate was not doing well as an indicator, and it was likely driving faulty policy.